 1. Use Specialized Factories for Specialized Categories

-Instead, it works with multiple specialized factories, each serving a different product type.
+Gymshark doesn’t rely on one large supplier.
+Instead, it collaborates with multiple specialized factories, each focusing on a different product category.

 | Factory Region | Best For | Why |